Debt Ratios for Residential Financing

 How to figure your qualifying ratio

-Typically, conventional loans require a qualifying ratio of 28/36.
-FHA loans are less strict, requiring a 29/41 ratio.
+In general, underwriting for conventional mortgages needs a qualifying ratio of 28/36.
+FHA loans are less restrictive, requiring a 29/41 ratio.

-The second number is the maximum percentage of your gross monthly income that can be applied to housing expenses and recurring debt together.
-Recurring debt includes things like car loans, child support and monthly credit card payments.
+The second number is what percent of your gross income every month that can be spent on housing costs and recurring debt together.
+Recurring debt includes things like car payments, child support and monthly credit card payments.

 Some example data: